-Looking to improve your sales results?
+Looking to sell like a pro?
 Begin by stopping to think about a professional football player or professional athlete.
 How does he (or she) prepare?
 Does he jump right into the game without taking any steps to prepare ahead of time?
 Of course not.
 There are actually two things that he will invest time and effort in: 1) planning and 2) practice.

 A professional football player will have a set of plays that he will operate according to.
 These tell him what steps to take and when to take them.
 He will memorize these plays and know them like the back of his hand.
-Although, not only will he study his own plays, he will also study the opposition plays so that he can anticipate what they will do and to help him to be able to react and respond at an optimum level during the game.
+Not only will he study his own plays, but he will also study the opposition’s plays so that he can anticipate what they will do and to help him to be able to react and respond at an optimum level during the game.

-Being able to work off of a plan and practice the plan will dramatically increase his performance and likelihood for success.
+Being able to work off of a plan and practice the plan will dramatically increase his performance and likelihood of success.
 Could you imagine if he did not do any of these things and then just went into the game and tried to perform based solely on his natural ability?
-He might do OK at moments but his results will be very inconsistent and his composure and confidence will likely be very low.
+He might do OK at moments, but his results will be very inconsistent, and his composure and confidence will likely be very low.

 Applying to Being a Sales Pro

 How does this apply to sales?
 Well, it can be very common for salespeople to do just the equivalent of what we described with the athlete going into a game without a plan and preparation.
 We usually go through some periodic sales training, but for the most part, we usually just pick up the phone and go into meetings with little preparation and rely primarily on our natural instincts and experience to carry us.

 The challenge with that approach is that time with prospects is extremely valuable, and we need to get the most out of each interaction in order to operate at a high level.
 If we improvise, we may not think of the right questions or responses, and that does not position us well to have the best possible conversations.

 Picture the football player not being prepared when it is game time.
 He might not know how to handle the defense of the opposition, and that can make him flustered and create mistakes and errors.